 Unlike applying for need-based university, state, or federal aid using just the FAFSA, finding and applying for scholarships requires much more time and effort on the part of the student.
-Based upon feedback from our students who've received outside scholarships, most used a “shotgun” approach by applying for as many scholarship as they could find.
+Based upon feedback from our students who've received outside scholarships, most take the approach of applying for as many scholarships as they could find.

 As a reminder, legitimate scholarship organizations will never charge you an application fee.
 If a group wants to charge you money to apply for their scholarship (or to receive a list of potential scholarship opportunities), you're probably being scammed.
 Free Information about Scholarship Scams (Federal Trade Commission)

 Students must notify Student Financial Services of any external funds they will receive in a given year, regardless of the amount, as these funds must be counted as a resource in meeting your educational costs and coordinated with your other sources of financial aid.
 Please email email@example.com your Name, SEUID, scholarship amount, and semester funds are expected.
 Subject line: Outside Scholarship

 Your Guide on How to Search for Outside Scholarships

 Here are some helpful tips on applying for outside scholarship opportunities: